axelarnetwork/axelar-examples/README.md

 2. Run:

-  `node scripts/test examples/send-token <testnet> "<source-chain>" "<destination-chain>" <amount>`
+  `node scripts/test examples/send-token testnet "<source-chain>" "<destination-chain>" <amount>`

-  Send-token is a simple send transaction.
+  Send-token is only a send transaction.
 There is no smart contract to deploy.

 #### Example